 - You’ll be on safer ground if you document everything.

-You could be liable for the cost of any services and materials that the contractor provided on the undisputed portion of the project, and you could be responsible for legal costs you incur.
+“Terminating a contractor if you don’t have a good cause can be risky if you are going to have liability for [their] lost profits,” warns George Wolff, principal attorney at Wolff Law Office in San Francisco.
+In other words, you could be liable for the cost of any services and materials that the contractor provided on the undisputed portion of the project.
+And if they sue, you could be responsible for legal costs you incur.

 Material breach of contract